101 – York University

 About York University

-York is a leading international teaching and research university.
-We have 60,000+ students and one of the most diverse populations in Canada.
-Our 200+ programs and 9,500+ experiential education opportunities, including internships, community placements, co-ops and capstone projects, prepare our students for meaningful careers.
+York is a leading international teaching and research university creating positive change.
+With 55,000+ students and one of the most diverse populations in Canada, we are united in our shared purpose to prepare every student to find success and work toward a better future.
+Our 200+ programs and 8,500+ experiential education opportunities, including internships, community placements, co-ops and capstone projects, prepare our students for meaningful careers.

 Across multiple campuses, both local and global – the Keele and bilingual Glendon campuses in Toronto, and our campuses in and Hyderabad, India, and Las Nubes, Costa Rica – we continue to innovate.
-This translates into success for students in our top-ranked Schulich School of Business and Osgoode Hall Law School, as well as those in the liberal arts, creative and performing arts, professional studies, health, engineering, education and sciences.
+We prepare students to succeed in a rapidly changing global knowledge economy as they graduate from our top-ranked Schulich School of Business and Osgoode Hall Law School, as well as the liberal arts, creative and performing arts, professional studies, health, engineering, education and sciences.

-Located in north Toronto, our Keele campus is a self-contained community home to 53,000+ students, 90+ buildings, including academic and athletic facilities, residences and student service locations, and 40+ restaurants and shops.
-You will also have access to a multitude of student services that include health clinics, advising and academic supports.
+Located in north Toronto, our Keele campus is a self-contained community, home to 53,000+ students, academic and athletic facilities, residences and student service locations, as well as 40+ restaurants and shops.
+Directly accessible to downtown Toronto via 2 campus subway stations, the Keele campus also provides you with many services, including health care, advising and academic supports.

 Visit the Future Students website for a list of requirements for admission by program, including: